gvwilson/thirdbit/_drafts/2023-01-01-ways-to-explain-code.md

 - Baseline is alternating blocks of code and prose

 - Aspirational is Bret Victor's work (e.g., [Inventing on Principle][victor-inventing], which I think is the other [mother of all demos][mother-demos]) is out of reach of most instructors with today's tools
+- [Glamorous Toolkit][glamorous] might free us from the tyranny of the punchcard, but we still have to decide what kinds of representations we want

 - Recordings of interactive sessions (e.g., [Lorgat's SVG recordings][svg-screencast]), possibly with voiceover (e.g., [Scrimba][scrimba])
-  - But these don't transfer to print or ebook, which is still important
+  - And these don't transfer to print or ebook, which is still important
   - Requires learners to [handle the third dimension][teaching-3d] themselves (recap this argument)

 > ### Honorable Mentions
 >
 > [RxMarbles](https://rxmarbles.com/) and [finite state machine][fsm] representations of regular expressions
 > are useful but not general.
->
-> [Glamorous Toolkit][glamorous] might free us from the tyranny of the punchcard,
-> but we still have to decide what kinds of representations we want.

 ## Text